Cosmian/kms/documentation/docs/cli/main_commands.md

 `--url <URL>` The URL of the KMS

-`--accept-invalid-certs <ACCEPT_INVALID_CERTS>` Allow to connect using a self signed cert or untrusted cert chain
+`--accept-invalid-certs <ACCEPT_INVALID_CERTS>` Allow to connect using a self-signed cert or untrusted cert chain

 Possible values:  `"true", "false"`

+`--json <JSON>` Output the JSON KMIP request and response.
+This is useful to understand JSON POST requests and responses required to programmatically call the KMS on the `/kmip/2_1` endpoint

+Possible values:  `"true", "false"` [default: `"false"`]

 ### Subcommands